wizlee/portfolio-experiment/README.md

 4. Complete footer with updated social media URLs.
 5. Put all work in progress content into a collapsible section.
 6. Showcase gallery & grid layout in work in progress section.
+7. Use work in progress section to showcase Web Design Journey.
+In the same time, make the expandable section more user friendly to touch screen devices.

 ## Credits ##